Talagunda pillar inscription: Significance and analysis

 The Talagunda pillar inscription is composed in "wonderful literary Sanskrit", states the Sanskrit scholar Sheldon Pollock.
 The pillar also confirms that the spread of classical Sanskrit into South India was complete by or before about 455–470 CE.

 The inscription attests to the importance of Kanchipuram as a center (ghatika) for advanced studies in ancient India, where the already learned Brahmin Mayurasarman from Talagunda goes with his counsellor to study the whole Veda.
 Other inscriptions and literary evidence suggests that ghatikas were associated with Hindu temples and mathas (monasteries) in ancient India, and educated hundreds of students in different fields of knowledge.
-These schools received support from various kingdoms.Herman Tieken and Katsuhiko Sato (2000), The "GHAṬIKĀ" of the twice-born in South Indian Inscriptions, Indo-Iranian Journal, Vol. 43, No. 3 (2000), pp. 213-223 According to M.G.S.
+These schools received support from various kingdoms.
+According to M.G.S.
 Narayanan, the mention of the conflict of Mayurasarman with Pallava cavalry at the ghatika suggests that the higher studies center in Kanchi was involved in military arts, and Mayursarman must have acquired his weapons and skills of war there since Mayurasarman did successfully found and establish a kingdom.

 The inscription is also significant for being the earliest epigraphical evidence found in Karnataka about the existence of a Hindu temple dedicated to Shiva in Talagunda, the construction of a temple water tank, and the practice of worshipping the Shiva Linga before about 450 CE.

 The inscription mentions many cultural values in 5th-century India with the mention of "music" and goddess of wealth (Lakshmi), the practice of marriage between north Indian kingdoms and South Indian ones, cherishing a king who has "compassion for the needy, proper protection of the people, relief of the distressed" and these as "rational ornament of a ruler".
 The inscription compares the Kadamba king to Kakutstha, or "divine Rama" of the Ramayana fame.
 The inscription also weaves the social and political role of a dynasty that views itself as a Brahmin, and as a generous wealth donors, benefactors to religious and social causes, while being Kashtriya-like soldiers willing to wage war against others they view as persecutors and enemy of the people.

 According to Michael Willis, the Talagunda inscription presents "rather more militant" form of Brahmins who had taken up the sword to address the problems of the Kali-age.
 Willis adds that the Talagunda inscription may also significant to helping date Manavadharmasastra (Manusmriti) to sometime in the 4th-century, and its spread in and after the 5th-century.

+Digital images of Talagunda Pillar Inscription

+The Mythic Society's 3D Digital Conservation Project team has 3D scanned this pillar inscription.
+Some images of the 3D model are uploaded here.